 The local administrative office is generally responsible for issuing film permits

-Permits for filming in several of the Bavarian Palace Department’s properties are issued by the central administrative office in Munich:
+Permits for filming in several of the Bavarian Palace Administration’s properties are issued by the central administrative office in Munich:

 Öffentlichkeitsarbeit / Referat ZL9